 - a clear display in either full color or grayscale

 - the best possible resolution for an even better image

-Dual beam sonar systems are better able to determine the depth and location of a target.
-Single beams tend to offer 20 degrees of coverage, while dual beam model takes this up to 60 degrees.
+Dual-beam sonar systems are better able to determine the depth and location of a target.
+Single beams tend to offer 20 degrees of coverage, while the dual-beam model takes this up to 60 degrees.
 The clarity of the display is essential to read data and pick out individual fish.
 The color screen is often the easiest to read.
 However, there is also the fact that grayscale may be cheaper.
 As for the resolution, the higher the figure, the better.